FastDSAC: Unlocking the Potential of Maximum Entropy RL in High-Dimensional Humanoid Control: Methodology

 \textbf{Interpretation: Autonomous Subspace Pruning.} This formulation enforces a soft exploration budget.
 By dynamically adjusting $w_i$, the agent gains the autonomy to selectively suppress noise on specific dimensions while concentrating exploration variance on task-irrelevant dimensions, effectively rendering critical actions near-deterministic to ensure the precise control for optimal convergence.
 Crucially, this importance assignment is emergent and driven solely by reward maximization.
 This bypasses the need for manual priors or kinematic specifications, enabling the discovery of effective coordination patterns that may be non-intuitive to human design.
-As empirically analyzed in Section \ref{sec:ablation}, this mechanism effectively prunes the exploration subspace, maintaining high-precision control on stable joints while exploring others.
+As empirically analyzed in Section~\ref{sec:ablation}, this mechanism effectively prunes the exploration subspace, maintaining high-precision control on stable joints while exploring others.
 The temperature $\tau$ regulates the \textit{sparsity} of this weight distribution: a lower $\tau$ encourages a sharp, focused allocation, while a higher $\tau$ yields a uniform distribution, approximating standard SAC behavior.

-\textbf{Diversity-driven Population.} To mitigate mode collapse across the parallel population, we employ a Heterogeneous Exploration scheme adapted from the work of \citet{seo2025fasttd3}.
-We assign a distinct scaling factor $\beta_e \sim U[\beta_{\min}, \beta_{\max}]$ to each environment $e$.We assign a distinct scaling factor $\beta_e \sim U[\beta_{\min}, \beta_{\max}]$ to each parallel environment $e$.
+\textbf{Diversity-driven Population.} To mitigate mode collapse across the parallel population, we employ a Heterogeneous Exploration scheme adapted from FastTD3~\citep{seo2025fasttd3}.
+We assign a distinct scaling factor $\beta_e \sim U[\beta_{\min}, \beta_{\max}]$ to each environment $e$.
 Unlike prior works that scale noise magnitude \citep{li2023parallel,seo2025fasttd3}, we apply $\beta_e$ to the modulation logits to vary the distribution shape:

 This effectively diversifies the anisotropy of exploration across the population: some agents explore broadly by distributing the budget across many dimensions, while others focus intensely on specific subspaces, thereby enhancing robustness against local optima.